 If a differential graded algebra $A$ has a dual algebra, then $A$ is dual to $\cobar A$.
 If $A$ is a connected and simply-connected differential graded algebra, i.e. $A=\bigoplus_{i\geq 0} A_i$ and $A_0= \mathbb{C}$ and $A_1=0$, then $A$ and $\cobar A$ are dual.

-If differential graded algebras $A$ and $B$ are dual it is clear that Hochschild cohomology $HH(A,\mathbb{C})$ of $A$ with trivial coefficients coincides with intrinsic cohomology of $B$.
+If differential graded algebras $A$ and $B$ are dual it is clear that Hochschild cohomology $\rHH(A,\mathbb{C})$ of $A$ with trivial coefficients coincide with intrinsic cohomology of $B$.
 This is because $B$ is quasi-isomorphic to $\cobar(A)$.
-One say also that
+One can say also that